-Using the NCS / West to Program the Radio_Test example into the nRF5340-DK
+Using the nRF Connect SDK / West to Program the Radio_Test example into the nRF5340 DK

-There is a need to be able to put a Nordic Semiconductors System on a Chip / transceiver into modes where the physical layer and RF characteristics may be ascertained.
+There is a need to be able to put a Nordic Semiconductors System-on-Chip / transceiver into modes where the physical layer and RF characteristics may be ascertained.
 The radio test example is used to put the nRF5340 into various modes in order to exercise the device for FCC, ETSI, and other regulatory agencies.
 This may also be utilized to bring up prototypes to ensure they are operational.
-The purpose of this document is to show how this valuable utility maybe built and programmed into the nRF5340-DK (development kit).
+The purpose of this document is to show how this valuable utility maybe built and programmed into the nRF5340 DK (development kit).
 An example of how one can observe the utility operation is also provided.
-The procedures shown in this short document are also applicable to any of the other nRF52 devices that are supported in the application.
+The procedures shown in this short document are also applicable to any of the other nRF52 Series devices that are supported in the application.

 USB to micro USB cable